Omanic: Towards Step-wise Evaluation of Multi-hop Reasoning in Large Language Models: Experiments and Analysis

 \subsection{Models and Setup}

-To assess the quality and utility of Omanic, we evaluate a diverse set of proprietary and open-source LLMs under multiple settings.
+To assess the quality and utility of Omanic, we evaluate a set of proprietary and open-source LLMs under multiple settings.
 For proprietary models (e.g., GPT-5~\cite{gpt5}), we evaluate both direct answering and CoT prompting.
 For open-source models (e.g., Qwen3-8B~\cite{qwen3}), we additionally fine-tune selected models on the Omanic training set via supervised fine-tuning (SFT) and GRPO-based~\cite{grpo} reinforcement learning.
 To examine whether training on OmanicSynth transfers to broader reasoning capabilities, we further evaluate the fine-tuned models across multiple reasoning benchmarks (e.g., MATH~\cite{MATH}).
 For evaluation on OmanicBench, we report three complementary metrics across two evaluation paradigms.
-For the multiple-choice question setting, we use Multiple-Choice Question(MCQ) accuracy ~\cite{xinjie-etal-2025-reagent}, which measures selection accuracy over four candidate options.
+For the multiple-choice question setting in Table~\ref{main_result}, we use Multiple-Choice Question(MCQ) accuracy ~\cite{xinjie-etal-2025-reagent}, which measures selection accuracy over four candidate options.
 For the open-ended generation setting, we report Exact Match (EM), which requires strict string equivalence with the gold answer, and F1-Score, which captures partial credit at the token level~\cite{SQuAD}.
+We further report accuracy on each decomposed single-hop step in Table~\ref{step-level}, where each sub-question incorporates answers from preceding steps, enabling step-wise diagnosis beyond the final answer.